bhutuklearning/bhutuklearning/README.md

 ---

 ### 👨‍💻 About Me
+Engineering student passionate about building real-world solutions with hands-on experience in low-level systems, full-stack development, and AI/ML.
+Adept in C, Python, and modern frameworks, with a strong foundation in networking, security, and scalable software design.
 - I build **scalable web applications** with JavaScript, React, Node.js & MongoDB.
 - I love clean code, pixel-perfect UIs and well-documented APIs.
 - I’m on a mission to master the **MERN stack**, Level-Up my DevOps skills and contribute to open source.